Observation of the density dependence of the closed-channel fraction of a $^6$Li superfluid: Introduction

-In the simple two-body theory \cite{Chin2010RMP}, $Z$ decreases from 1 in the BEC limit to 0 at unitarity, beyond which the attractive interaction becomes too weak to support bound molecules.
-When it is large, $Z$ can be determined by the derivative of the binding energy of dressed molecules with respect to the magnetic field $B$ \cite{Wu2012PRL}.
-However, this method does not work when $Z$ is small, due to limited experimental resolution as well as the breakdown of the two-body theory in the unitary and BCS regimes.
-By driving transitions between the dressed molecules and molecules in excited states with a resonant laser, $Z$ has been previously measured in the BCS--BEC crossover of a $^6$Li superfluid \cite{Partridge2005PRL}.
-While $Z$ decreased from the BEC to the unitary regime, a non-vanishing and smoothly varying $Z$ was observed at the unitary point and well into the BCS regime \cite{Partridge2005PRL}.
-Despite that the quantity $Z$ was extracted assuming an exponential decay of remaining atom number $N$ versus laser probing time $t$ based on the two-body theory, these experimental results indicate that many-body effect must be present in the BCS regime.
-Indeed, $Z$ was contemplated to be related to the excitation gap squared in this regime and slight deviation from exponential loss for $N$ was noticed \cite{Partridge2005PRL}.
-Nonetheless, due to limited signal-to-noise ratio and large error bars in atomic numbers, a clear dependence of $Z$ on the particle number $N$, which manifests the many-body effects, was not observed.
-This experiment has been addressed to various degrees by many-body based two-channel models \cite{Chen2005PRL,Romans2005PRL,Werner2009TEPJB,ZhangSZ2009}.
-It is shown that $Z$ depends not only on the scattering length but also on the Fermi temperature $T_F$ of the system \cite{Chen2005PRL,ZhangSZ2009}, unlike that in previous experiment \cite{Partridge2005PRL} which reported a single unique value of $Z$ for given scattering length.
-Particularly, a universal relation of $Z\propto \sqrt{T_F}$ at unitarity is predicted.
-A direct consequence of these predictions is that, although very weak, $Z$ is a function of the particle number $N$, via $Z\propto T_F^\alpha \propto N^{\alpha/3} $ with $\alpha = 1/2$ at unitarity and $\alpha > 1/2$ in the BCS regime, resulting in a power-law decay of atom number as a function of laser probe time.
+Experimentally~\cite{Partridge2005PRL}, it is more convenient to measure the closed-channel fraction $Z_{cc}$ of the entire Fermi gas.
+One could obtain ${Z}$ by dividing $Z_{cc}$ with the pair fraction \cite{PhysRepReview}, which is unity in the deep BEC regime but becomes small in the BCS regime.
+In the simple two-body theory~\cite{Chin2010RMP}, $Z_{cc}$ decreases from 1 in the BEC limit to 0 at unitarity, beyond which the attractive interaction becomes too weak to support bound molecules.
+When it is large, $Z_{cc}$ can be determined by the derivative of the binding energy of dressed molecules with respect to the magnetic field $B$~\cite{Wu2012PRL}.
+However, this method does not work when $Z_{cc}$ is small, due to limited experimental resolution as well as the breakdown of the two-body theory in the unitary and BCS regimes.
+By driving transitions between the dressed molecules and molecules in excited states with a resonant laser, $Z_{cc}$ has been previously measured in the BCS--BEC crossover of a $^6$Li superfluid~\cite{Partridge2005PRL}.
+While $Z_{cc}$ decreased from the BEC to the unitary regime, a non-vanishing and smoothly varying $Z_{cc}$ was observed across unitarity into the BCS regime~\cite{Partridge2005PRL}.
+Despite that the quantity $Z_{cc}$ was extracted assuming an exponential decay of remaining atom number $N$ versus laser probing time $t$ based on the two-body theory, this observation indicates that many-body effect must be present in the BCS regime.
+Indeed, $Z_{cc}$ was contemplated to be related to the square of excitation gap in this regime and slight deviation from exponential loss for $N$ was noticed~\cite{Partridge2005PRL}.
+Nonetheless, due to limited signal-to-noise ratio and large error bars in atomic numbers, a clear dependence of $Z_{cc}$ on the particle number $N$, which manifests the many-body effects, was not observed.